20+ OpenClaw Use Cases: Real Examples That Actually Work (2026)

 stay here)

-The workflow: (1) Tell OpenClaw what you need ("create a workflow that sends a Slack message when a GitHub issue is labeled urgent").
-(2) The agent builds the workflow via n8n's API with an incoming webhook trigger.
+The flow: (1) Tell OpenClaw what you need.
+(2) The agent builds the workflow via n8n's API with a webhook trigger.
 (3) You add credentials in n8n's UI manually.
-(4) You lock the workflow to prevent modifications.
-(5) From now on, OpenClaw calls http://n8n:5678/webhook/my-workflow with a JSON payload.
+(4) Lock the workflow.
+(5) From now on, OpenClaw calls the webhook with a JSON payload.
 It never sees the API key.

-A community-maintained Docker Compose setup (openclaw-n8n-stack) pre-wires everything on a shared Docker network for quick setup.
+A community-maintained Docker Compose setup (openclaw-n8n-stack on GitHub) pre-wires everything on a shared Docker network.

-Why this matters: Credential isolation (keys never in the agent's environment), visual debugging (every workflow is inspectable in n8n's UI), lockable workflows (tested once, frozen forever), and you can add validation, rate limiting, and approval gates in n8n before any external call executes.
+Why it matters: Credential isolation (keys never in the agent's environment), visual debugging in n8n's UI, lockable workflows (tested once, frozen), and you can add rate limiting and approval gates before any external call executes.

 Skills needed: n8n API access, fetch/curl for webhooks, Docker.